-Wondering how to dry up breast milk?
+Wondering how to dry up milk supply without getting mastitis?

 A child has weaned when she has drank breast milk for the very last time.

 Natural weaning takes places over many months or years.